Descanonge/filefinder/docs/source/usage.rst

 +++++++++

 Using regular expressions makes for a very efficient way to find files that follow a specific pattern.
-However, they cannot deal with advanced logic with which one might want to select the files.
-Thus, **after** being "validated" by the pattern (and its eventual fixed groups) a file can be subjected to any number of filters.
+However, they cannot deal with advanced logic.
+Thus, **after** being "validated" by the regular expression, a file can be subjected to any number of filters.
 They are two kinds of filters available: **basic** filters and **group** filters.

 A basic filter is a function has the following signature: